TinyPART/demo-multi-femto-containers/suit_femtocontainer/README.md

 SUIT architecture using the manifest format specified in [draft-ietf-suit-manifest-09](https://tools.ietf.org/id/draft-ietf-suit-manifest-09.txt).

+Two femto-containers are instantiated in this example, both in `coap_handler.c`.
+These femto-containers are executed as soon as the CoAP endpoint is executed in response to a request.

 This document describes the preliminary requirements for using the SUIT workflow with Femto-containers to update runtime binaries on RIOT.